arthepsy/pan-globalprotect-okta/README.md

 If `openconnect` returns with `ioctl` error, then this version has a bug, which requires to prefix stdin input with a newline.
 Set `bug.nl=1` in configuration file to work-around this issue.

+If `openconnect` returns with `fgets (stdin): Resource temporarily unavailable` error, then this version has a bug, which requires to prefix stdin input with a username.
+Set `bug.username=1` in configuration file to work-around this issue.